WABC-TV: News operation

-WABC-TV presently broadcasts 48 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 35 minutes each weekday and 5 1/2 hours each on Saturdays and Sundays).
+WABC-TV presently broadcasts 49 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 35 minutes each weekday; 5 1/2 hours on Saturdays; and 6 1/2 hours on Sundays).
 The station partners with Philadelphia sister station, WPVI-TV—which popularized the Action News format—in the production and broadcast of statewide New Jersey political debates.
 When the two stations broadcast a statewide office debate, such as for Governor or U.S. Senate, they pool resources and have anchors or reporters from both stations participate in the debate.
 Additionally, the two stations share coverage of news from New Jersey where their markets overlap, pooling reporters, live trucks, and helicopters.

 News department history

 Beginning to 1968

 WABC-TV launched Report to New York, its first regular news program, on October 26, 1959, featuring Scott Vincent with news, Howard Cosell with sports, and Lynn Dollar with the weather.
 Report to New York aired Monday through Friday at 11 pm.
 By January 1961, channel 7 expanded Report to New York with a 15-minute early edition at 6:15 p.m. on weeknights, and on Saturday and Sunday evenings.

 On October 22, 1962, WABC-TV expanded its weeknight news to 45 minutes, and retitled it The Big News.
 Newcomers Bill Beutel and Jim Burnes were the anchors, with Cosell continuing on sports and Rosemary Haley as "weather girl".
 However, this effort failed to draw viewers from the ratings leader WCBS-TV and second-place WNBC-TV.